ivanceras/curtain/README.md

 A smart data editing tool for non-programmers.

 Long:

 The UI is created using the meta data information of tables and their foreign key relationships.
 If a certain record in a table refer to a foreign record in some other table, instead of displaying the foreign key, the recognizable record is displayed.

+The project even goes farther by displaying the pertaining details of record in focused.
+If you click on a certain product, the list of its category, orders, reviews, photos will also be implicitly displayed as its detail.

 ![](https://raw.githubusercontent.com/ivanceras/curtain/master/screenshots/product.png)

 ## Online Demo